 49. Museo del Hombre Dominicano – The Museo del Hombre Dominicano is a great place to further engross yourself in the history and roots of the Dominican Republic.
 Here, the museum goes further, divulging the history of early settlers and Spanish conquistadors.

 50. Museo Mundo del Ambar – The Museo Mundo del Ambar displays its collection of stone artifacts and treasures.
-This educational museum also offers a free tour, illuminating the history behind many of the relics and exhibits within the museum.
+This educational museum also offers a free tour guide to illuminate the history behind many of the relics and exhibits within the museum.

-52. Museo Memorial de la Resistencia Dominicana – The Museo Memorial de la Resistencia Dominicana preserves the artifacts of revolutionaries who died during the struggle for democracy in the Dominican Republic between 1916 and 1978.
+52. Museo Memorial de la Resistencia Dominicana – The Museo Memorial de la Resistencia Dominicana preserves the artifacts of revolutionaries who died in the Dominican Republic’s struggle for democracy between 1916 and 1978.
 Initiated by the mother of Freedom Fighter Tony Mota Ricart, it’s an important piece of history to many and continues to educate the younger generation from all backgrounds.

-53. Panteón de las Patria – Panteón de las Patria was once a Jesuit church now converted to a mausoleum for the remains of Dominican heroes like Maria Trinidad Sanches.
+53. Panteón de las Patria – Panteón de las Patria was once a Jesuit church.
+It is now converted to a mausoleum for the remains of Dominican heroes like Maria Trinidad Sanches.
 She was a heroine of the Dominican War for Independence.